 Year 10 DIGITAL TECHNOLOGIES: Web Technologies

-For more information about this Elective, see the Learning Area Leader: Mr Comas
+For more information about this Elective, see the Learning Area Leader: Mr Comas independently and problem solving.

-Web design and authoring.
-Being creative, working independently and problem solving.
+You may be interested in this Elective if you enjoy: Web design and authoring.
+Being creative, working